-The violinist Joshua Bell and the conductor Sakari Oramo join forces with the Royal Stockholm Philharmonic Orchestra during the gala concert of the Nobel Prize Competition in 2010.
+The violinist Joshua Bell and the Finnish conductor Sakari Oramo join forces with the Royal Stockholm Philharmonic Orchestra during the gala concert of the Nobel Prize Awards Ceremon in May 2010.

-Composed in March and April 1878, Tchaikovsky's Violin Concerto in D Major, Op.
+Tchaikovsky's 1878 Violin Concerto in D Major, Op.
 35 is one of the most popular concertos of the classical repertoire.
-Divided in three movements, this concerto combines a classic shape with a Romantic ethos.
-The concerto is here performed by Joshua Bell, the American violinist who was nicknamed the "poet of the violin."
+It combines a classical three-movement structure with a Romantic ethos, and is performed her by the American violinist Joshua Bell, nicknamed the "poet of the violin".

 Daniel Barenboim (conductor) – Staatsoper Berlin